cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 ### Enhanced comments

-An alternative way to create remarks is the enhanced comment:
+An alternative way to create a remark is the enhanced comment:

 ```
 /// This is an enhanced comment
 ```

 which produces the same result as `remark("This is an enhanced comment")`.
 The text of the remark is taken from the comment, with any leading and trailing whitespace trimmed.
-The enhanced comment support string interpolation just as the `remark` function does (`/// Iteration: $i` is the same as `remark("Iteration: $i"")`), but there is no way to pass in additional parameters (`remark("Iteration: $", i + 1)`) cannot be expressed using an enhanced comment.
+The enhanced comment supports string interpolation just as the `remark` function does (`/// Iteration: $i` is the same as `remark("Iteration: $i"")`), but there is no way to pass in additional parameters (`remark("Iteration: $", i + 1)`) cannot be expressed using an enhanced comment.

 # User-defined functions